Amazon Shares Data With Arkansas Prosecutor In Murder Case

 Alexa is always listening and their users know it.
 Therefore, unintentional recordings are impossible.

+Are you making claims beyond your knowledge?
+The device runs on proprietary software.
+By default we have no idea when the device is listening (most likely all the time, otherwise how would it know when someone uttered the 'wake word'?), we have no idea if there's a recording made, and we have no idea where that recording goes (users certainly don't get to control where the recordings go somewhere or if any such recordings are made).

+Perhaps this is why it's a better idea to manually bring up a website &

 And the truth comes out!
-(Score:2)
+(Score:3)

 *playing Halo*